Regional Giving Guidelines

 Ross will welcome requests for one-year grants of $10,000, $20,000, or $30,000, and will consider funding both general operations/overhead and specific programs.

 All eligible and interested organizations must register and submit a Letter of Inquiry through our online portal by the deadline for the submission period.
 After review, only a select number of organizations that strongly align with Ross’ mission will be asked to submit a full proposal.
+Any organization that has received grants three consecutive years is not eligible to apply in 2024.
 We do not accept Letters of Inquiry via mail, email, or fax.

 Letter of Inquiry Submission Periods: